SkinnyPigeon/week_3-day_1_homework/homework.md

   (1 row)

-  15. Select the name and price of the second from cheapest show.
+  15. Select the name and price of the secONd from cheapest show.

 SELECT shows.name, shows.price FROM shows ORDER BY price LIMIT 1 OFFSET 1;